Willianvdv/rspec_regression/README.md

 # RspecRegression
-Did your pull request introduce increased the number of queries?
+Did your pull request increased the number of queries?

 ## Example
 In `dummy/` you find a example application.
 Don't forget to bundle!